jqphu/blog/data/blog/Open-Your-Door.md

 title: Open Your Door
 date: 2021-10-24 12:25:30
 layout: PostLayout
-tags: ['self-development']
+tags: ['self-development', 'explore', 'exploit']
+summary: "Exploring the difference between finding the right problem to solve versus actually solving it.
+Exploring requires a variety of input whereas exploiting requires deep focus"
 ---
 If you've asked how work has been going recently I'd answer with I feel incredibly distracted.
 Frequent meetings and context switching.
 Within the span of a few hours I'll be talking for five different people about five separate problems.

 This seems to contradict one of the values I hold deeply which is you cannot improve without [focusing deeply](https://blog.justinphu.dev/2020/08/02/attention/).
 I could *feel* these meetings I was having were important but I couldn't explain why[^1].

 It was only after watching Richard Hamming's lecture [You and Your Research](https://www.youtube.com/watch?v=a1zDuOPkMSw) did it click.
 Deep work is exceptionally effective when trying to execute on a problem.
 However, what do you do before you know what problem to solve?
 Finding the important problems requires a slightly different methodology.